-Small businesses are currently seen as the engine of economic growth and job creation in UK.
-This is why the Labour Government has focused strongly on making taxation for small business an avenue for enterprises to grow and progress.
-However, it is still essential for small business owners to ensure that operations remain in compliance with government laws and policies.
+SMEs are the engine of economic growth and job creation— that’s why the government has focused strongly on making taxation an avenue for enterprises to grow and progress.
+Knowing the tax basics for small businesses in the UK will help you prepare better for what’s coming.

 Value Added Tax (VAT)

-Pay As You Earn or PAYE was developed and is currently operated by the HRMC or the Her Majesty’s Revenue and Customs.
-Its focus is to require employees to pay income tax as they earn it.
+PAYE was developed and is currently operated by the HMRC.
+Its focus is to require employees to pay income tax and national insurance as they earn it.

 Sole traders are exempted from the PAYE.
 However, if you are a business owner of a limited company and are receiving a salary, then you are subject to the PAYE.

-Capital Gains Tax
+Capital Gains Tax (CGT)

 Also known as the ‘entrepreneurs relief’ scheme, CGT allows business owners to pay a rate of 10% on business disposals.
 They are also given a lifetime allowance of up to £10 million.
 There is more to the CGT that might be best if discussed with professionals.